-The successful applicants will have responsibility for participation in clinical service; clinical, laboratory, and didactic (classroom) teaching of professional veterinary students, interns, residents, and graduate students; will provide health care and service to patients of the Veterinary Teaching Hospital; will advise and consult with referring veterinarians and clients; will develop a creative, independent and/or collaborative research program in an area related to Emergency and Critical Care; will be in direct support of an Emergency and Critical Care residency program; and will provide leadership in directing research projects for residents and graduate students.
+The successful applicant will have responsibility for participation in clinical service; clinical, laboratory, and didactic (classroom) teaching of professional veterinary students, interns, residents, and graduate students; will provide health care and service to patients of the Veterinary Teaching Hospital; will advise and consult with referring veterinarians and clients; will develop a creative, independent and/or collaborative research program in an area related to Emergency and Critical Care; will be in direct support of an Emergency and Critical Care residency program; and will provide leadership in directing research projects for residents and graduate students.
 Successful applicants must be able to communicate effectively, work collegially, and collaborate with diverse internal and external constituencies.

-Review of applications is ongoing and continues until the positions are filled.
+Review of applications is ongoing and continues until the position is filled.
 Salary is commensurate with qualifications and experience.
 Applicants are required to submit an electronic application including; 1) cover letter which summarizes candidate’s qualifications; 2) curriculum vitae; 3) summary of teaching interests and goals; 4) summary of research interests and goals; and 5) the contact information for three (3) professional references.
 Apply at, www.wsujobs.com.
-Questions regarding the position may be directed to Dr. Linda Martin, Chair of the Search Committee, by email (firstname.lastname@example.org) or by telephone (509) 432-9320.
+Questions regarding the position may be directed to Dr. Linda Martin, Chair of the Search Committee, by email (email@example.com) or by telephone (509) 432-9320.